nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ### During the cut-over

-* Data entered into the old system will no longer be carried across into the new system (note: practices may still enter data but it will not be migrated).
+* Data entered into the old system will not be migrated to the new system.
+Practices may still enter data but it will not be migrated.
+The practice will need to keep a record of any data entered into the old system for manual re-entry after Go Live and when the cutover ends

 * The new supplier (target) will import the data into the new system

 * The practice will test and sign off the data

-* The practice will record any new data for manual re-entry after Go Live and when the cutover ends